Lycoon/howto-wsl-winterm/README.md

 4. Your WSL should now appear in Windows Terminal dropdown menu by clicking the down arrow.

 ### Customizing Windows Terminal
-Accessing Windows Terminal settings can be done either by clicking the down arrow near the plus sign and `Settings`, or with `Ctrl + ,`.
+Accessing Windows Terminal settings can be done either by clicking the down arrow near the plus sign and `Settings`, or with `Ctrl + ,` shortcut.

 A custom `settings.json` file is provided in the repository.
 It includes functional and graphical features that I found interesting to be set as defaults.
 It adds the following:
 <ul>